Whatsapp Icon

 Lung Cancer Diagnosis: Amit's Journey

-Amit, a 58-year-old lifelong non-smoker, presented with persistent cough and weight loss.
+Amit, a 58-year-old lifelong non-smoker, presented with a persistent cough and weight loss.
 Imaging studies suggested a mass in his lung, but it was cytology, through a procedure called bronchoalveolar lavage, that provided the definitive diagnosis of lung cancer.
 This early and accurate diagnosis enabled Amit to start targeted therapy, significantly extending his life expectancy and improving his quality of life.

 Paving the Way for Personalized Treatment: Eve's Experience